Classifying toric surface codes of dimension $7$: Preliminary definitions and previous results

-The bound can be improved if $P$ does not contain a polygon which is a Minkowski sum of exceptional triangle, a triangle with exactly one interior point, and a positive dimensional polygon.
-Recall the Newton polytope of $f$ is the convex hull of the exponent vectors of the monomials appearing in $f$.
-For example the Newton polytope, $P_f$, of $f=ax^{-1} + by+cxy^{-1},$ where $a,b,c \in \F_q^*$, is the convex hull of three points: $P_f = \text{Conv}((-1,0), (0,1), (1,-1))$, which is also an exceptional triangle, having $(0,0)$ as its interior point.
+Soprunov and Soprunova improved the bound of Theorem \ref{theorem:SSboundExc} in the case that the Minkowski decomposition of $P$ does not contain an exceptional triangle as one of the summands.
+To state this result, recall that the Newton polytope of a polynomial $f$ is the convex hull of the exponent vectors of the monomials appearing in $f$.
+For example the Newton polytope, $P_f$, of $f=ax + by+cx^{-1}y^{-1},$ where $a,b,c \in \F_q^*$, is the convex hull of three points: $P_f = \text{Conv}((1,0), (0,1), (-1,-1))$, which is the exceptional triangle $T$ depicted in Figure \ref{figure:ExceptionalTriangle}.

 \begin{theorem}[\cite{SS}] Let $P \subset \square_{q-1}$ be a lattice polygon with area $A$ and full Minkowski length $L.$ If for every $f \in \mathcal{L}(P)$, there is no factorization $f = f_1 \cdots f_L$, where the Newton polygon of one of the factors is an exceptional triangle, then for $q \geq \max(37, \big(c + \sqrt{c^2 + 5/2}\big)^2)$, where $c = {A}/{2}-L +{11}/{4}$, the minimum distance of the toric surface code $C_P$ satisfies